Altunshukurlu/Spec-Management/README.md

 # Goal

-The aim of this project is to develop and evaluate a new approach to system assurance: one that will enable engineers and decision makers to manage complex systems projects for stakeholder value.
+The aim of this project is to develop and evaluate a new approach to system assurance: a modular approach, inspired by logic, one that is meant to enable management of complex projects for stakeholder value.

-# State of the Art and its Shortcomings
+# State of the Art

-Major related efforts are ongoing in the area of safety and dependability assurance cases.
-These efforts include work by Rushby, Leveson, Knight, GSN, CAE, etc.
+Related efforts are ongoing in the area of safety and dependability assurance cases.
+They include work by Rushby, Leveson, Knight, GSN, CAE, etc. [citations needed]

+# Shortcomings in the State of the Art

+Shortcomings in the current state of the art nclude

-Key shortcomings of work of this kind include (1) overfocus on safety and dependability properties to the exclusion of many other properties that are important for producing systems of value to stakeholders; (2) inadequate support for system and assurance case evolution; (3) lack of flexibility, e.g., pluggable inference rules; (4) no disributed tool support; (5) fairly narrow range of expressiveness in notation
+* overfocus on dependability properties to the exclusion of others important in producing systems that stakeholders value
-(essentially and-trees).
+* constrained expressiveness of claims language (basically and-trees)
+* inadequate support for system and assurance case evolution
+* lack of flexibility, e.g., pluggable inference rules
+* old-fashioned tools

 # New Approach and Why We Think It Will Work

-First, we're going to provide a system that will enable engineers and decision makers to state, manage, evolve, and make evidence-supported judgements about system _value_ claims.
+We propose to develop and evaluate a system that will enable people to state, manage, and evolve /propositions/ (formerly /claims/), to gather /evidence/, and to make or compute /judgements/ about such propositions.

 System safety is just one of many properties that contribute to system value.
 We will take Boehm and Sullivan's formal _ility_ ontology as a starting point.

 Second, we will will replace the _and-trees_ of traditional safety assurance clases with far more expressive notations modeled on the